Tennis: Kermode to step down as ATP president at end of year

 “I would like to thank everyone at the ATP, and all the players and tournaments for the support over the years.
 I remain fully dedicated to the role for the remainder of my term and wish the organization every success in the future.”

+“At this point in my career is it worth it to play futures?
+Or am I just taking away opportunities from other players who are just starting out?” he said, referring to the entry-level International Tennis Federation’s Futures tournaments.

+Possible replacements for Kermode include 42-year-old American Justin Gimelstob, an ATP board member and former player who won the Australian and French Open mixed doubles titles in 1998, and Anne Worcester, a former WTA CEO.

-Reporting by Rory Carroll, editing by Ed Osmond
+Reporting by Rory Carroll, editing by Ed Osmond and Ken Ferris